t0gun/blog/content/posts/testing-real-world-go-code-subtests-table-driven-tests-tobiloba-ogundiyan-aramide.md

 - How to handle edge cases using subtests
 - How to structure and simplify tests with table-driven style
 - How to improve test readability using `testify`

+— Tobiloba  Ogundiyan
+Testing in public.
+Mistakes and all